Cursivesplash91/Blooket-Hacks/README.md

 Just another set of hacks, that hopefully work.
 I try to update them frequently as possible, Let me know if they get patched.
+(This is a Minesraft2 repost, I still dont know where his accousnt went, but for now thes all should work.)

 HOW TO USE

 -Download 'Blooket-Hacks-Main'

+-Extract the file

 -Find the hack you want